How to apply for the Coronavirus Job Retention Bonus

 - Payment data must be submitted via PAYE through HMRC’s Real Time Information (RTI) system

-- Business will be able to claim the bonus through an online system that will be up and running in February 2021
+- Business will be able to claim the bonus through an online system that will be up and running by 15 February 2021